-23.03 The parties agree that they will establish a Committee, consisting of four representatives from the Employers and two representatives from each of the Local Unions, which will meet as required to review the IMPACT program and to recommend collaborative industry applications for, and uses of, grant monies from the IMPACT Fund.
+22.03 The parties agree that they will establish a Committee consisting of four representatives from the Employers and two representatives from each of the Local Unions, which will meet as required to review the IMPACT program and to recommend collaborative industry applications for, and uses of, grant monies from the IMPACT Fund.
 The Parties to this Agreement will draft a Terms of Reference and Authorities agreement respecting the role and authority of this Committee to represent the Parties in respect to matters related to our participation in the IMPACT Program.
+Appendix "B" of this agreement provides details on the IMPACT program.

-ARTICLE TWENTY FOUR: TRANSPORTATION AND ACCOMMODATION
+ARTICLE TWENTY-THREE - TRANSPORTATION AND ACCOMMODATION

-24.01 Daily Travel
+23.01 Daily Travel